avaframe/AvaFrame/docs/moduleAna5Utils.rst

   (x0, y0), a point in the direction of the field of view (x1, y1), the aperture angle and the width of the range gates.
-The maximum approach velocity is indicated in the distance-time diagrams with a red star and is computed as the ratio of the distance travelled by the front and the respective time needed for two increments along the path/  radar's field of view.
+The maximum approach velocity is indicated in the distance-time diagrams with a red star and is computed as the ratio of the distance travelled by the front and the respective time needed for a time step difference of at least `minVelTimeStep` which is set to 2 seconds as default.

 Theory